rawify/RootFinder.js/README.md

   - `b` (Number): Coefficient of `x²`
   - `c` (Number): Coefficient of `x`
   - `d` (Number): Constant term
+  - `returnReal` (optional Boolean): Decide if only real roots should be returned

 - **Returns**: An array of roots, which can contain real or complex numbers.